onug/CSNF-DOC/content/en/docs/Contribution guidelines/Next/_index.md

 *We need your ideas and feedback!*

-*If you would like to contribute to the CSNF, please review, print, and sign the Contributor License Agreement, available here <p>via <a href="https://github.com/onug/CSNF-DOC/blob/master/Onug%20-%20CLA%20_July%202021.pdf">downloading the PDF</a>, and further below via Markdown.</p>*
+*If you would like to contribute to the CSNF, please review, print, and sign the Contributor License Agreement, available here via <a href="https://github.com/onug/CSNF-DOC/blob/master/Onug%20-%20CLA%20_July%202021.pdf">downloading the PDF file</a>, and also immediately below.*

-*Email the signed document to Scott Kargman at scott@onug.net*
+*Please then email the signed document to Scott Kargman at scott@onug.net*

 {{% /pageinfo %}}